 That's actually good news for the vast majority of people who can't simply move to a blue zone.
 We can improve our daily living habits in ways that reflect these long-lived cultures, and while we might not obtain every last benefit they gain from living healthy lives in very healthy locations, the years we add to our lives can be just as sweet.

-For more information on living to old age, check out the links on the next page.
+For more information on living to old age, check out the links below.